weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 labs::LanguageBasics::LanguageBasics> 2^^127 - 1 // a 33 digit Mersenne prime
 170141183460469231731687303715884105727
 ```

+The first example defaults to type `Integer`.
+In the second, I
+explicitly state that I want 1 bit addition.
+The third shows that `^^`
+is exponentiation

 ### Bitwise logical: `~`, `&&`, `||` and `^`